Exploring the World of Science

 How it works

-Region IV Science Olympiad includes Division B (grades 6-9) and Division C (grades 9-12) teams from the following counties: Arenac, Bay, Huron, Midland, Saginaw, Sanilac and Tuscola.
+Region IV Science Olympiad includes Division B (grades 6-9) and Division C (grades 9-12) teams from the following counties: Arenac, Bay, Gratiot, Huron, Midland, Saginaw, Sanilac and Tuscola.
 Teams of up to 15 members compete in 23 events.
 The top teams from our regional tournament continue on to the State Science Olympiad tournament.
 Top teams of the state compete at the National Science Olympiad tournament.

 - Select a HEAD COACH (may be a science teacher, non-science teacher, a parent or a community leader).